udayt-7/Olympic-Data-Analysis/README.md

 Above 3 results can be dynamically obtained for any user defined input provided that the input exists in the Dataset!

+Also extracted GDP and Population data year wise [2000 - 2016] to perform further analysis, but couldn't find any major inferences

 The detailed analysis is available in the enlisted 'Project-Report' file